parmilan1998/mern-admin-dashboard/README.md

 6. Express:
     Express is a popular web application framework for Node.js.
     It simplifies the process of building robust web applications by providing a set of features for routing, middleware, and HTTP utilities.

+7. express-async-handler
+    It is a utility library for handling asynchronous errors in Express.js middleware and route handlers.
+    It simplifies the process of dealing with asynchronous functions and helps avoid repetitive error-handling code